nomikosi/mcafee-crawler/README.md

 # McAfee_crawler
-A simple bot I had created to extract John's coin of the day ticker and place order to Bittrex.
-Didn't work but nevertheless here it is for your eyes only :-)
+A simple bot I created to extract John's coin of the day ticker and place an order to Bittrex.
+Didn't work but nevertheless was fun to play with

 I used code from this repo to call Bittrex exchange: https://github.com/platelminto/java-bittrex